mlabarrere/webcam-recognition/README.md

 The thing is, Haar is not Google's top neural networks, hence you need to help him to do his work.

-* Quality over quantity
+* Quality over quantity:

   One good picture, like one from a recent ID card, will always be better than ten from your last Project X party.

-* Balance the number of pictures over people to reduce over/under fitting.
+* Balance the number of pictures over people to reduce over/under fitting:

   Assume Pépito has 30 pictures to train on, and Paolo only 5, you can be sure the model will say everyone is Pépito.

-* Crop your pictures to avoid loosing training examples
+* Crop your pictures to avoid loosing training examples:

   If the prompt prints this `Impossible to find Paolo`, it means that on a picture, he wasn't able to recognise anyone.
 So there is two main reason of this : There is multiple faces on this picture, or the algorithm cannot detect a face from a weird light. in any cases: you just lost a training example.

-* Turn lights on and show yourself
+* Turn lights on and show yourself:

   The model will have hard time recognising you in a middle of the night, or if you have changed drastically from your training pictures.
 Ex : You just shaved your beloved beard, you have no longer a skater's long hair, etc...

-* Avoid twins
+* Avoid twins:

   Well, because...
 They are twins.